microsoft/azure-shortcuts-for-java/README.md

 :warning: Note that the creation of a network interface requires an existing subnet of an existing virtual network.
 A `Subnet` instance can be obtained for example from a call to `Subnet subnet = azure.networks("my-network").subnets("subnet1");` using appropriate names for the network and the subnet.

 When using the minimum set of required inputs, a new resource group is created automatically, in the same region, with a name derived from the NIC's name.
-A virtual network providing the subnet the NIC is to be associated with needs to already exist, represented by 'network' below:
+A virtual network providing the subnet the NIC is to be associated with needs to already exist, represented by 'network' below.
 ```java
 NetworkInterface nicMinimal = azure.networkInterfaces().define("<new-NIC-name>")
 	.withRegion(Region.US_WEST)